junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 46.
+- 2018-05-23 — Amendment SA 2267 agreed to in Senate by Unanimous Consent.
+- 2018-05-23 — Amendment SA 2267 proposed by Senator McConnell for Senator Cassidy. (consideration: CR S2884; text: CR S2884) In the nature of a substitute.
+- 2018-05-23 — Amendment SA 2268 agreed to in Senate by Unanimous Consent.
+- 2018-05-23 — Amendment SA 2268 proposed by Senator McConnell for Senator Cassidy. (consideration: CR S2884) To amend the title.
+- 2018-05-23 — Measure laid before Senate by unanimous consent. (consideration: CR S2882-2884)
+- 2018-05-23 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S2882-2884)
+- 2018-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S2882-2884)
+- 2018-05-23 — Senate amendment agreed to: Amendment SA 2267 agreed to in Senate by Unanimous Consent.
+- 2018-05-23 — Senate amendment agreed to: Amendment SA 2268 agreed to in Senate by Unanimous Consent.
+- 2018-05-23 — Senate amendment proposed (on the floor): Amendment SA 2267 proposed by Senator McConnell for Senator Cassidy.(consideration: CR S2884; text: CR S2884)
+- 2018-05-23 — Senate amendment proposed (on the floor): Amendment SA 2268 proposed by Senator McConnell for Senator Cassidy.(consideration: CR S2884)
+- 2018-05-23 — Senate amendment submitted
+- 2018-05-23 — Senate amendment submitted
+- 2018-05-23 — The committee substitute withdrawn by Unanimous Consent.